tomexiskandar/bintang/README.rst

 Bintang.Table.add_column(name)
 ------------------------------

-Add a column to table.
-Bintang can create columns during record insertion (dynamic schema effect).
+Add a new column to table.
+Note that intang can also create columns during record insertion (dynamic schema effect).

 :column: a string of column name